drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services.md

     example, if you have a resource with a `GET()` method and a `GET` request is made to that resource, then the server will run the service after the `GET()` method is called.
-- `runOnError()`
-  - This method is executed after a resource or service thrown an error.

 An example of how a service is written is below: